Paternity Leave California: Everything You Need to Know

 Those who are advocates of country-wide paternity leave requirements believe that fathers need to be ensured:

-- Job protection – Men also fail to take paternity leave out of fear that they will be demoted, lose their chance of promotion, or otherwise hinder their career.
+- Job protection – Men also fail to take paternity leave out of fear that they will be demoted, lose their chance at promotion, or otherwise hinder their career.

 - More expanded coverage – Those not covered under federal leave laws may be unable to take leave as they cannot risk the loss of benefit coverage, or afford to pay full premiums.

 If you need help with paternity leave in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.